Updated June 29th

 Groups that are at risk of more serious illness if they catch coronavirus are:

-- Those aged 60 years of age and over
+- Those aged 60 years of age and over; people over 70 are particularly vulnerable and should cocoon as outlined below.

 - People with a long term medical condition – for example heart disease, stroke, lung disease, diabetes, cancer, kidney disease, liver disease or high blood pressure